 Competition law enforcement, both through competition authorities and the courts, has expanded significantly in recent years.
 In particular, the UK Competition and Markets Authority (CMA) and European competition authorities have been willing to expand the reach of competition law.

-This means that business can expect greater intervention and exposure to competition law risks, regardless of size, location or sector.
+This means business can expect greater intervention and exposure to competition law risks, regardless of size, location or sector.
 It also creates opportunities if you are harmed by behaviour that breaches competition law.
 Our expert team can help you address those challenges, reduce your risk or seek damages or other remedies through the courts.

 We advise on all types of competition law disputes and represent companies under investigation by European and national competition authorities in cases concerning breaches of competition law.
 We provide support on leniency and settlement, internal investigations, dawn raids and data/document requests, and coordinate multi-jurisdictional cases.